 The Board recommends adding statutory authority to require licensees in the field of speech-language pathology, audiology, or hearing aid dispensing to provide the Board with a current email address within 60 days of obtaining licensure and notify the Board of any changes within 30 days.
-Since the Board has a separate practice act for speech-language pathology/audiology and hearing aid dispensing, this legislative proposal would require two new Business and Professions code sections.
+Since the Board has separate sections in its practice act for speech-language pathology/audiology and hearing aid dispensing, this legislative proposal would require two new Business and Professions code sections.